edbullen/virtualenvDoc/README.md

 pyenv version
 ```

-Set the version of python to work with:
+Set the version of python to work with *in a particular folder*:
 ```
 pyenv local 3.7.9
 ```
+(sets the python version when working in the folder where this version was initialised)

 ## Specify the version of Python to use with a virtual environment